 Since miners are not obliged to include any transaction in the block they generate, a voluntary transaction fee can be included as an incentive for miners to process the transaction.
 The recommended fee schedule as of December 2018, is 0.00001 DASH per kB of transaction data for standard transactions, 0.0001 for InstantSend, and 0.001 for PrivateSend.

-As of April 2019 and with the implementation of “Dash Evolution,” InstantSend functionality has been a by default feature for most transactions.
+As of April 2020 and with the implementation of “Dash Evolution,” InstantSend functionality has been a by default feature for most transactions.
 Consequently, the average transaction speed for one Dash coin went down to around 1 second, according to Dash’s official website.
-As of the 4th Quarter of 2018, the Dash network has over 42,500 active addresses and is processing a median of 9,300 transactions per day.

 Dash’s Market Cap and Coin Supply